numenta/nupic.core-legacy/external/windows64/README.md

 </center>

-Where `NUPIC_CORE` is an optional environment variable that points to the git cloned directory.

 ### NuPIC C++ Core and Python SWIG bindings

 For rebuilding ALL of NuPIC.core you need to use the `MinGW Makefiles` generator.
 For example;